razerofficial/CChromaEditor/README.md

 <a name="PluginOpenAnimationFromMemory"></a>
 **PluginOpenAnimationFromMemory**

 Opens a `Chroma` animation data from memory so that it can be played. `Data` is a pointer to BYTE array of the loaded animation in memory. `Name` will be assigned to the animation when loaded.
 Returns an animation id >= 0 upon success.
-Returns -1 if there was a failure.
+Returns negative one if there was a failure.
 The animation id is used in most of the API methods.

 ```C++
 // DLL Interface